reiver/article-20250227/README.md

 > إن الأعلى من الأسفل والأسفل من الأعلى

 Anthropologist and political scientist James C. Scott (who recently passed away on July 19, 2024) researched how ordinary people resist oppression.
-He talked about how some groups have deliberately retreated to less accessible regions, such as mountainous or forested areas, to avoid control & oppression, and to maintain a degree of autonomy.
+He talked about how some groups have deliberately **escaped** to less accessible regions, such as mountainous or forested areas, to avoid control & oppression, and to maintain a degree of autonomy.
-I.e., how people escaped.

 Another anthropologist, Christopher Boehm, ...

 ... gorillas .. .chimpanzees ... bonobos ... other primates ...

 **Decentralization** is a _social-tool_ that enables **escape**.
+The abililty to **escape** is important.

+A single server on the decentralized social-media is vulnerable to manipulation, censorship, spying, and control — whether corporate, gov't, political, or any other type — just like centralized social-media.

+A single server on the decentralized social-media is also vulnerable to capture & takeover — just like centralized social-media.

+But, (unlike centralized social-media) here is the good thing about decentralized social-media (DeSo) —

+A user on the decentralized social-media has a way of escaping — to someone else's server or their own server — if they feel things have gotten bad on the server they are on.

+And, they can take their followers and who they follow with them, etc, to the new account.

+And (eventually) they can take their content with them, too.

+That is part of the value of decentralization.

+You have a way of escaping — and taking everything important with you.

 A person who cannot find ... can always create there own social-network server — their own home and castle on the ... where they can be _king_ or _queen_.

-Although a ... can do this all on their own, there are companies that help ....
+In fact, for those looking to **escape** to a server instance of their own, there are companies that help them ...
 —
 these include
 [Masto.Host]()